#Project configuration

 Retype can exclude files or folders from being built or copied to the output

-list within your projects retype.yml
+list within your projects retype.yml file.

 Exclude patterns are similar to allowable patterns within a .gitignore